pshrmn/hickory/docs/api/Hash.md

 #### arguments

 `fn` - The function to be called to confirm the navigation.
-This will receive four arguments.
-The first one is the location that is being navigated to.
-The second is the navigation action (`PUSH`, `REPLACE`, or `POP`).
-The third is a success function, which you should call when you want the navigation to happen.
-The fourth is a failulre function, which you should call when you want to stop the navigation.
+This will receive three arguments.
+The first one is an object with three properties: `to` is the locatin that you are navigating to, `from` is the location that you are navigating from, and `action` is the type of navigation.
+The second is a `confirm` function, which you should call when you want the navigation to happen.
+The third is a `prevent` function, which you should call when you want to stop the navigation.

 ### removeConfirmation